iamkayourday/requirement-analysis/README.md

 3. **Cost and Time Optimization**: Helps estimate project resources, timeline, and budget accurately.
 4. **Quality Assurance**: Ensures the final product meets customer needs, enhancing satisfaction and reliability.
 5. **Prevents Scope Creep**: By clearly defining boundaries, it avoids unplanned expansions in project requirements.

+---

+## **Why is Requirement Analysis Important?**

+1. **Improves Project Clarity**: Establishes a mutual understanding among stakeholders and the development team, ensuring everyone is aligned with the project goals and scope.

+2. **Enhances Planning and Estimation**: Facilitates accurate estimation of resources, budget, and timelines, enabling better project management and risk mitigation.

+3. **Ensures High-Quality Output**: By thoroughly understanding and documenting requirements, the final product is more likely to meet user expectations and perform reliably.

+4. **Reduces Development Costs**: Early identification of requirements reduces the chances of costly changes during later stages of development.

+5. **Supports Better Collaboration**: Provides a clear reference document that helps all teams, from development to QA, work cohesively toward shared goals.